collin/knead/Readme.md

     $("#container .draggable").live "knead:dragstart", (event) ->

+#### Build

+    rake dist

+You'll find three distributions in dist/

+* knead.js - Full development build
+* knead-spade.js - Build registered for minispade
+* knead-min.js - uglified build

+#### Test

+    rake test

+You'll need to have phantomjs installed.
+This has been known to do the trick:

+    brew install phantomjs

 ### CHANGELOG

+##### 0.3.0
+- switched to qunit/phantomjs
+- using rake-pipeline and building minispade distribution
+- no longer an npm package

 ##### 0.2.3
 - have mouseup listener return true as to not interfere with outher libraries listening to the events

 ##### 0.2.2
 - Fixed bug where knead:dragstart would fire although the drag should have been canceled altogether.